The COVID-19 pandemic has disrupted businesses and battered economies at an unprecedented pace and scale.

 “Real estate is one asset wherein your wealth grows a lot over time, as opposed to assets wherein the value depreciates over time,” Del Valle told the online audience, citing what he described as “an unending demand for real estate” as he urged Filipinos to trust the numbers when deciding where to put their hard-earned money.

 “The Philippine population is still young.
 That’s why our economy is expected to grow by leaps and bounds because of the population boom – what used to be our weakness is now our strength,” del Valle explained.
 “At least 30 percent of our population 30 years from now will still be in the 30s, and all these young people will get married, have families, and buy houses and lots and condominiums.
 So there will never be an ending demand for real estate.”

 Best Time to Make an Investment

-And while many may be tempted to just hide their money under the mattress until the pandemic is over, this period may actually prove to be the best time to make an investment, according to Dennis Fronda, vice president and division head of the retail loans group of BPI Family Savings Bank.
+And while many may be tempted to just hide their money under the mattress until the pandemic is over, this period may actually prove to be the best time to make an investment, according to Dennis Fronda, Vice President and Head of the Retail Loans Group of BPI Family Savings Bank.

 “Whether you are building your retirement or nurturing your health and wealth, seize opportunities to make your money work even harder through a diversified portfolio,” Fronda told the online gathering.
 “And among the various investment vehicles in the market today, a very, very resilient industry would be real estate.”

-Recognizing the instability of the present COVID-19 situation, BPI Family Savings Bank has demonstrated its confidence in real estate as a viable investment by launching a “step-up pay plan” that reduces uncertainty for would-be borrowers.
-The plan allows clients to pay as low as 30 percent of the regular monthly amortization on the first year, with gradual increases of around only 10 percent per succeeding year.
+Recognizing the instability of the present COVID-19 situation, BPI Family Savings Bank has demonstrated its confidence in real estate as a viable investment by launching a “Step Up PayPlan” that reduces uncertainty for would-be borrowers.
+The plan allows clients to pay a monthly amortization that’s 30 percent lower on Year 1 versus a regular monthly amortization, with gradual increases of around only 10 percent per succeeding year.